nortikin/sverchok/docs/_sources/nodes/analyzer/kd_tree_MK2.rst.txt

 - Vertex Indices of related vertex in Check Verts
 - Vertex Distance between Vertex in Verts and Check Verts

-The output lists will be nested if the ``Mode`` allows mutiple outputs, as is the case in N and Radius Mode.
+The output lists will be nested if the ``Mode`` allows multiple outputs, as is the case in N and Radius Mode.

 Examples